Civil Society

 Disclosure and Containment of External Influence on Political Decisions

-To protect the democratic process and to make the basis of decisions transparent, Pirates call for the disclosure of the influence of interest groups and lobbyists on political decisions.
+To protect the democratic process and make decision-making more transparent, the Pirates call for disclosing the influence of interest groups and lobbyists on political decisions.
 Lobbying activities shall be as transparent as possible.
-That can be helped by making the existing lobby register mandatory, linked to a transparent calendar on the Internet.
-Every EU citizen should have a chance to look up with whom the elected representative met, what was the purpose of the meeting and what happened there.
-The whole process brings demanded multi-level controlling system needed for a reliable democracy.
-In addition, a legislative footprint shall be published: everyone involved in policy making shall publish their meetings with lobbyists and written input they receive.
+That can be helped by making the existing lobby register mandatory, linked to an open calendar on the Internet.
+Every EU citizen should have a chance to look up with whom the elected representative met, what was the purpose of the meeting, and what happened there.
+The process shall be based on a multi-level controlling system that is needed for a reliable democracy.
+In addition, a legislative footprint shall be published.
+Everyone involved in policy making shall disclose their meetings with lobbyists and the written input they receive.
 All draft bills and amendments shall be traceable to their original author.

 Enforceable ethics rules and an oversight mechanism for lobbyists shall be introduced.
-They should prevent lobbyists from exercising undue influence.
+These should prevent lobbyists from exercising undue influence.

 Preventing Conflicts of Interest

-Public officials (including Commission Special Advisers) and elected representatives (including Rapporteurs) shall not be unduly influenced by private interests in the performance of their public duties.
-Conflicts of interest can occur with outside activities and previous jobs, but also through revolving door cases of members of parliament, Commissioners or civil servants taking up new jobs in the private sector.
+Public officials (including Commission Special Advisers) and elected representatives (including Rapporteurs) shall not be unduly influenced by private interests in performing their public duties.
+Conflicts of interest may occur with outside activities and previous jobs, but also through revolving door cases related to MEPs, Commissioners or civil servants taking up new jobs in the private sector.

-Proper rules must be put in place to ensure that relevant office holders do not have any conflicts of interest, that interests are being declared and that misbehavior is sanctioned.
-The European Parliament as well as the European Commission Codes of Conduct need to be reformed.
+Proper rules must be established to ensure that relevant office holders do not have any conflicts of interest, that interests are being declared and that misbehaviour is sanctioned.
+The European Parliament and the European Commission Codes of Conduct need to be reformed.
 Effective transparency and ethics rules are needed for Intergroups and other cross-party groups involving MEPs and lobbyists.
 An independent body should oversee compliance and impose sanctions where necessary.
-Comprehensive rules limiting the revolving-doors phenomenon shall be adopted.
+Comprehensive rules limiting the revolving-door phenomenon shall be adopted.

 Re-democratising the Input Process

 Business interests shall no longer dominate policy expertise.
 The Commission shall introduce effective safeguards against corporate capture of expert and advisory groups, technology platforms and EU agencies.
-Because a vastly disproportionate number of meetings with EU officials is dedicated to big business, these meetings should be reduced and more time should be devoted to actively seeking input from citizens, SMEs and other currently under-represented interest groups.
+Because a vastly disproportionate number of meetings with EU officials is dedicated to big business, the number of these meetings should be reduced.
+More time should be devoted to actively seeking input from citizens, SMEs, and other currently under-represented interest groups.

 Political Campaign Financing

-All European political parties shall provide public insight into their bank accounts for campaign funds.
-The Authority overseeing European political parties shall be given effective auditing and sanctioning tools.
+All European political parties shall use transparent bank accounts for campaign funds.
+The authority overseeing European political parties shall be given effective auditing and sanctioning tools.

 Transparency and Whistleblower Protection